ramonfontes/reproducible-research/mininet-wifi/The-Computer-Journal-2017/README.md

 sudo java -jar target/floodlight.jar
 ```

-Then, start the network in a new terminal
+Then, start the network topology in a new terminal
 ```
 sudo python ncasting.py
 ```